What is LOKI?

 Loki is a god in Norse mythology; he is known as a troublemaker and a shapeshifter.
 In the Marvel franchise, he is known as a fictional character portrayed by Tom Hiddleston, though his character is based on the Norse mythological god of the same name.

 In the open source industry, we know LOKI as Linux OpenStack Kubernetes Infrastructure; the most awesome Infrastructure-as-a-Service cloud.
 These giants in open source technology are a great combination since both technologies are complementary to each other.
 OpenStack and Kubernetes solve problems that are similar in nature but on different layers of the stack, so combining these gives users more scalability and automation than ever before.

 I thought it would be interesting to share some information about a typical LOKI case study, we worked on together with one of our clients.

-A while back we were contacted by the ministry of education that was planning on deploying a private cloud.
+A while back we were contacted by the Ministry of Education which was planning on deploying a private cloud.
 Because they needed to keep up with rapid developments, they needed to change the technology every four years in order to keep up.
 Of course, keeping it up like this is a good thing as, it is very important to keep up with rapid developments in order to avoid stagnation in any profession and to ensure that you keep moving forwards, toward reaching your full potential.
-However, in this case it came with a downside as well, as the costs for these changes were around 2.5 million euro’s for each change, every four years.
-They were looking for a way to grow in a strategic way rather than keeping renewing their cloud components and migrating to a new setup.
+However, in this case, it came with a downside as well, as the costs for these changes were around 2.5 million euros for each change, every four years.
+They were looking for a way to grow in a strategic way rather than keep renewing their cloud components and migrating to a new setup.

 Furthermore, before we started working together, the integration and deployment processes of the client were mostly manual, with many human interventions required at every stage.
 As a result, development and testing was not as speedy as desired, and deployment speeds affected the team’s ability to deliver new, valuable services.